Policy Priorities

 Co-Sponsors

 Summary LB1416 creates the Child Care Capacity Building and Workforce Grant Program and the Family Child Care Home Grant Program to support the child care workforce, child care programs and working families.
-AM3104, which amends LB1416 to LB164, removes funding provisions for the original bill.
+LB1416 to LB164 was amended into LB164 through AM3104; the amendment removed funding provisions for the original bill.

 Committee Banking, Commerce and Insurance